 With the official launch of the long-awaited ASEAN Economic Community (AEC), ASEAN has integrated its 10 different nation members’ markets into a single trading bloc.
 This presents immense opportunities for investors.

 The move marks the beginning of a new era.
 However, the effects of establishing the AEC will still take time to materialize.

 AEC is part of a bigger goal to establish more regional integration among the 10 member nations.
-Partly inspired by the European Union, ASEAN will integrate not only its economic activities but also its political and cultural ones.
+Partly inspired by the European Union, ASEAN will integrate not only its economic activities but also its political, economic, and cultural ones.
 This is aimed at handling regional challenges while increasing Southeast Asia’s bargaining power.

 It’s been a long and difficult journey for ASEAN to get to where it is today.
 It took almost 50 years to bring real changes to the region since ASEAN was founded in 1967.
 Therefore, the AEC’s establishment is just one of many milestones.

 Some say the process of integration is highly inefficient.
 But considering the region’s great diversity and turbulent history of warfare, making it this far is still a major achievement.

 The community’s launch signals a region with free trade of goods and services, free movement of labor, and liberalization of investment.
 Movement of skilled labor is perhaps the most important of these since manpower is the root of all business.

 Granted, ASEAN is already a formidable region right now.
 Home to over 600 million people, ASEAN as a single market is the world’s third most populous and seventh largest economy with a GDP of US$2.6 trillion.
 Experts say this makes the region attractive by spreading confidence into its long term prospects.